 NOTE: A "popping pressure" is not specified.
 It is only necessary to ascertain the STD pressure as pressure is increased, and to establish the vapor-tight pressure as pressure is being reduced.
 (STD is defined as a continuous discharge in contrast to the start-to-leak pressure, which is defined as the first bubble leak.
-Vapor-tight is defined as the pressure at which no further fluid flow is detected.
-Midland recommends that no bubbles be observed for 2 minutes at vapor-tight.)
+Vapor-tight is defined as being bubble-tight.)